javabypatel/RangeSpinner/README.md

 # RangeSpinner
-Angular Directive for Range Spinner
+Angular Directive for Range Spinner with increment and decrement button.